Husam-AbuZina/Learning-OOP-and-Design-Patterns/Programming Paradigms – Paradigm Examples for Beginners---SUMMARY.md

 - Functional programming takes the concept of functions a little bit further.
 - In functional programming, functions are treated as first-class citizens, meaning that they can be assigned to variables, passed as arguments, and returned from other functions.

+## 4. Imperative Programming
+- Declarative programming is all about hiding away complexity and bringing programming languages closer to human language and thinking.
+- Applying the Encapsulation of the OOP programming paradigm.
+Show the feature clearly without showing the funcitonlit, Show What but Not how.
+- You drive a car, but you does not how the car Works as a whole.